RashidEriyakalam/Insights-from-a-car-insurence-claim-data/README.md

 The key findings and insights from the analysis include:

+- The majority of vehicle users belong to this category, and this naturally has an impact on the frequency of claims made by this category as well.
 - Female drivers have more claims due to their ownership of more private vehicles.
 - SUVs have the highest number of claims due to their popularity among car users, driven by affordability.